 You May Be Auto Enrolled in a 401(k)

-Workers may opt out, or they may choose to set a higher (or lower) rate of savings.
 But beware: Employees who rely solely on the default rates may not end up with a sufficient nest egg, as most experts recommend saving a minimum of 12% and up to 15% of your pay a year.

 There Are Fees You Pay for Your 401(k)